More Earth Day Resources

 Grades4 to 12

 In the ClassroomSearch each event listed to learn more about the opinions, circumstances, and facts surrounding each event.
 Use the timeline as a springboard into discussions of various environmental topics.
 Use other applications such as Google Earth or sites that provide pictures and articles from past events.
 Compare air, water, or other pollution by viewing information or pictures from yesterday and today.
 Create campaigns of environmental issues.
 Use multimedia or conventional posters, websites, and podcasts to pass on important information.
-Have your students create an interactive online poster ("glog") using Glogster EDU, reviewed here.
-Have students create podcasts using a site such as PodOmatic (reviewed here).
+Have your students create an interactive online poster using Adobe Spark, reviewed here.
+Have students create podcasts using a site such as podOmatic, reviewed here.

 Grades2 to 12